Fall Prevention in The Elderly – High Risk for Falls?

 What Can We Do?

-Well, there are lots of things we can do to prevent falls in the elderly!
-Let’s review some of the more realistic, everyday kinds of things that are within our power to improve.
-We can’t change our age or genetics, but we can work on risk factors.
+There are plenty of practical steps we can take to help prevent falls in the elderly!
+Let’s focus on realistic, everyday actions that are within our control.
+While we can’t change factors like age or genetics, we can certainly address and improve other risk factors.

 Health